DCjanus/yaegi_demo/README.md

 3. Run `make generate` to refresh Yaegi symbols.
 4. Import and call it from `rule/rule.go`.

+Under the hood, `yaegi extract` generates files like `internal/symbol/github_com-dcjanus-yaegi_demo-internal-helper.go`.
+These files define the external symbols the engine can load, and only registered symbols can be used in `rule/rule.go`.

 Example (already in this repo):

 ```go